TVNZ: Proposed merger

-Renewing previous debate about the role of TVNZ as a commercial broadcaster, the Sixth Labour Government has announced a proposal to disestablish TVNZ and Radio New Zealand (RNZ) and establish a single public media entity.
+Renewing previous debate about the role of TVNZ as a commercial broadcaster, the Sixth Labour Government announced a proposal to disestablish TVNZ and Radio New Zealand (RNZ) and establish a single public media entity.
 The television and radio broadcaster would have a public-service role to provide content on a variety of platforms, "some of which may be advertising free".
 By mid-March 2021, the merger proposal was still in its early stages.

 In late December 2021, former National Party Member of Parliament Simon Power was appointed as the chief executive of TVNZ.
 Power had recently stepped down as acting chief of Westpac Bank when the bank appointed Catherine McGrath as chief executive in November 2021.
-Power is scheduled to assume the position in March 2022.
+Power assumed the position in March 2022, on the 4th April 2023 Power Resigned effective from the 30th June 2023 with Brent McAnulty taking over as acting CEO.

 In mid-June 2022, Broadcasting Minister Willie Jackson introduced draft legislation to TVNZ and fellow public broadcaster Radio New Zealand into a new non-profit autonomous Crown entity called Aotearoa New Zealand Public Media (ANZPM), commencing 1 March 2023.
 Under the proposed legislation, both TVNZ and RNZ would become subsidiaries of the ANZPM, which would be supported by both government and commercial funding.
 The new organisation would also be headed by a board and be governed by a media charter outlining its goals and responsibilities including editorial independence.
 The Government has also allocated NZ$370m over four years in operating expenditure and $306m in capital funding from the 2022 New Zealand budget for funding the ANZPM.